terminaldweller/milla/README.md

 [ircd.devinet_terra.customCommands.digest]
 sql = "select log from liberanet_milla_us_market_news order by log desc;" limit = 300
+context = ["",""]
-context = ["you are a sentiment-analysis bot"] prompt= "i have provided to you news headlines in the form of previous conversations between you and me using the user role. please provide the digest of the news for me."
+systemPrompt = ["you are a sentiment analysis bot."] prompt= "i have provided to you news headlines in the form of previous conversations between you and me using the user role. please provide the digest of the news for me."
 [ircd.devinet_terra.customCommands.summarize]
-sql= "select log from liberanet_milla_us_market_news order by log desc;" limit= 300 context = ["you are a sentiment-analysis bot"] prompt= "i have provided to you news headlines in the form of previous conversations between you and me using the user role. please summarize the provided news for me. provide some details."
+sql= "select log from liberanet_milla_us_market_news order by log desc;" limit= 300 systemPrompt = ["you are a sentiment-analysis bot"] prompt= "i have provided to you news headlines in the form of previous conversations between you and me using the user role. please summarize the provided news for me. provide some details."
 [ircd.devinet_terra.customCommands.canada]
-sql= "select log from liberanet_milla_us_market_news order by log desc;" limit= 300 context = ["you are a canadian news anchor", "you only care about news that is relevant to canada"] prompt= "i have provided to you news headlines in the form of previous conversations between you and me using the user role. please summarize the provided news for me. provide some details."
+sql= "select log from liberanet_milla_us_market_news order by log desc;" limit= 300 prompt= "i have provided to you news headlines in the form of previous conversations between you and me using the user role. please summarize the provided news for me. provide some details."
 ```

-In the above example digest and summarize will be the names of the commands: `milla: /cmd summarize`.<br/>
+In the above example digest and summarize will be the names of the commands: `milla: /cmd summarize`.

 Currently you should only ask for the log column in the query.
-Asking for the other column will result in the query not succeeding.<br/>
+Asking for the other column will result in the query not succeeding.

 The `limit` parameter limits the number of SQL queries that are used to generate the response.
-Whether you hit the token limit of the provider you use and the cost is something you should be aware of.<br/>
+Whether you hit the token limit of the provider you use and the cost is something you should be aware of.

-A `limit` value of 0 disables the limit on the amount of rows that are passed to milla.<br/>
+A `limit` value of 0 disables the limit on the amount of rows that are passed to milla.

-NOTE: since each milla instance can have its own database, all instances might not necessarily have access to all the data milla is gathering.
-If you use the same database for all the instances, all instances will have access to all the gathered data.<br/>
+**_NOTE_**: since each milla instance can have its own database, all instances might not necessarily have access to all the data milla is gathering.
+If you use the same database for all the instances, all instances will have access to all the gathered data.

 ## Watchlist